-- 4.4-31 Service areas (loading docks, refuse collection areas and similar facilities) which could be sources of odor, noise and smoke, or be visually objectionable, should not be located in highly traveled areas, and are encouraged to be located an acceptable distance from an incompatible use. - 4.4-32 Whenever possible, service areas should be located away from public spaces and residential uses.
-Appropriate screening of the service areas includes: decorative walls, overhead latticework, berms landscaping and fencing.
+4.4-27 Service areas (loading docks, refuse collection areas and similar facilities) which could be sources of odor, noise and smoke, or be visually objectionable, should not be located in highly traveled areas, and are encouraged to be located an acceptable distance from an incompatible use.

-- 4.4-33 Mechanical equipment and exposed utilities should be located on building roofs or within the building envelope whenever possible to preserve the public realm.
-These elements should be incorporated into the overall building design. - 4.4-34 Intake louvers that are absolutely necessary for retail systems may be permitted if integrated with the sign band. - 4.4-35 Exhaust louvers are prohibited along any portion of the façades facing Main Street. - 4.4-36 All service docks and residential loading zones shall be internal to the building envelope, equipped with closable overhead doors and screened architecturally or with landscaping.
-Bays will be dimensioned so that, during use, trucks will not project into vehicular street space.
-Service bay sizes and quantities will adhere to local zoning ordinance requirements. - 4.4-37 Consider Crime Prevention Through Environmental Design (CPTED) principles to enhance safety and security at One Paseo.
+- 4.4-28 Whenever possible, service areas should be located away from public spaces and residential uses.
+Appropriate screening of the service areas includes: decorative walls, overhead latticework, berms, landscaping and fencing. - 4.4-29 Mechanical equipment and exposed utilities should be located on building roofs or within the building envelope whenever possible to preserve the public realm.
+These elements should be incorporated into the overall building design. - 4.4-30 Intake louvers that are absolutely necessary for retail systems may be permitted if integrated with the sign band. - 4.4-31 Consider Crime Prevention Through Environmental Design (CPTED) principles to enhance safety and security at One Paseo.